NathStevo97/certifications-notes/vmware/vmware-tanzu/01_VMware_Tanzu_Portfolio/02_Tanzu_Kubernetes_Grid_Concepts/1 2 - Tanzu Kubernetes Grid Concepts 3864ec5466f74c1289552133fec77558.md

 ## Tanzu CLI and Installer Interface

 - Used to initialize a Tanzu Kubernetes Grid instance by creating a management clusters
-- After the management cluster’s created, the Tanzu CLI is used to create/scale/upgrade/delete Tanzu Kubernetes Clusters
+- After the management cluster's created, the Tanzu CLI is used to create/scale/upgrade/delete Tanzu Kubernetes Clusters
 - The installer interface is launched from the Tanzu CLI
     - A 9-step GUI wizard where you specify areas such as credentials, deployment locations, networking, etc.